peter88213/novelyst/docs/help/tools_menu.md

 `<major version number>.<minor version number>.<patch level>`

-In the **novelyst API**, you see the plugin's compatibility information, consisting of two numbers that are separated by points.
+In the **novelyst API** column, you see the plugin's compatibility information, consisting of two numbers that are separated by points.

 `<major version number>.<minor version number>`